Monday Hero

 When developing a mobile app, it's essential to ensure consistent functionality across various devices.
 Responsive design ensures that your app adapts to different screen sizes, preventing overlapping components and overflow errors that can lead to a poor user experience.

 Monday Hero streamlines this process by automatically generating responsive code tailored to fit every device.
-It offers the convenience of automatically guessing the responsive components, which you can preview or edit as needed.
-Alternatively, if you prefer more control, you can manually add or edit responsive components through Monday Hero.
+It offers the convenience of the responsive components, which you can preview or edit as needed.
+Alternatively, if you prefer more control, you can manually through Monday Hero.

 Automatically Add Responsive Components